 In addition to its own generation facilities, BED purchases power from a variety of sources and through the New England Power Grid.
 In determining where to purchase energy, BED considers the total social and environmental costs in its decision-making process.
 In 2012, approximately Approximately 46 50% of this power came comes from renewable sources and this percentage is expected to continue to grow when the new resources mentioned above begin deliveries.
-When BED's Integrated Resource Plan was filed in 2008, Burlington had a goal of providing 100% of its power from renewable sources.
-BED is now preparing a revision to that plan and will review the strategic choices contained in the prior IRP.
+When BED's Integrated Resource Plan (IRP) was filed in 2008, Burlington had a goal of providing 100% of its power from renewable sources.
+The new 2012 IRP revisited the 100% renewable goal in light of lower natural gas prices and did support buying short-term renewable power contracts until cheaper long-term renewable sources could be found.
+BED continues to focus on a goal of 100% renewable supply and is continuing to seek cost effective options.
+In particular, a third wind contract is under consideration and BED hopes to soon purchase the Winooski One Hydro dam.
+If those two options work out as expected, BED will reach 100% renewability in 2014.

 In determining where to purchase energy, BED considers the total social and environmental costs as well as the out-of-pocket ones.
 For example, when one considers the difficulty and costs of nuclear waste disposal, Vermont Yankee may prove to be a more expensive alternative than other sources.
 In part, Burlington chose not to purchase power from Hydro-Quebec for these types of reasons.
 BED also will need to carefully scrutinize its generation expansion proposals in light of utility de-regulation and the success of demand reduction strategies.
 If new generation alternatives are pursued, careful consideration must be given to effects on the natural and built environments of the city.